AshwanthTiwari/ashwanthtiwari1.github.io/_posts/2020-04-14-azurekeyvault-reference.md

 tags: []
 summary:
 ---
-It is always best practice to use some key vault service when using ARM templates.
+You can use Azure keyvault service for securing your password when deploying resources to Azure.

-In our example, I am using Azure key vault service
+In the below example, I am using Azure key vault service while deploying VM to Azure using ARM template and parameter file.

+If you do not have an ARM template, you can obtain one at Azure quickstart https://github.com/Azure/azure-quickstart-templates

+Adjust the template to your needs.
+Once you have the template and parameter file you can use the below steps.

 Steps -

-* Assuming you have the azuredeploy or any other name template file and parameter file.
-If you do not have one use the Azure quickstart template as a reference.

 * Login to Azure portal, search for Key vault and create a new one